Steps to importing microorganisms

 - searching the Hazardous Substances and New Organisms (HSNO) register and getting a HSNO approval code

-- searching for your item on the Biosecurity Organisms Register for Imported Commodities (BORIC) to see if your item is regulated (applies if your cell cultures are plant related)
+- searching for your item on the Official New Zealand Pest Register to see if your item is regulated (applies if your cell cultures are plant related)

 - checking that the cells are not derived from unwanted organisms.